candyCalc/magicus-hacks/README.md

 ## Known Issues
 - Not all abilities have activate the cooldown.
 (I am not sure if all abilities are possible to detect client-side)
-- Staves do not activate cooldowns (Staves work differently and will need extra attention)
+- Staves do not activate cooldowns.
+(Staves work differently and will need extra attention)
+- Cooldowns are broken in the Nether.

 ## Future Plans
 - REI support.
 I want REI support sooo bad.